 Authentic Topping Ideas

 - If you’re going through the motions of making a traditional Neapolitan recipe, authentic toppings are worth considering!
-In this case, a simple spread of fresh mozzarella slices, basil, and olive oil on top of pizza sauce San Marzano recipe.
+In this case, a simple spread of fresh mozzarella slices, fresh basil leaves, and olive oil on top of pizza sauce San Marzano recipe.

-- Otherwise, good options are pepperoni or salami, plus a drizzle of olive oil and dried Italian seasoning to keep things classic!
+- Otherwise, good options are pepperoni or salami, plus a drizzle of extra virgin olive oil and dried Italian seasoning to keep things classic!

 - Add the dry ingredients a little bit at a time.